Kötschach-Mauthen

-Kötschach-Mauthen is a market town in the district of Hermagor in Carinthia in Austria.
+Kötschach-Mauthen (Koče - Muta) is a market town in the district of Hermagor in Carinthia in Austria.

 Geography

 The municipality lies 34 km in the west of Hermagor at the transition of the upper Gail Valley into the Lesachtal, between the Gailtal and Carnic Alps.
 It is located at an important road junction: in the north, the highway leads up to Gailberg Saddle and the market town of Oberdrauburg, in the south to Plöcken Pass on the Carinthian border with the Carnian region of Friuli, Italy.

 Municipality arrangement

 Kötschach-Mauthen is divided into the four municipalities Kötschach (Koče), Mauthen (Muta), Strajach (Srejah), and Würmlach (Bumlje).
 It covers 31 localities (in parentheses number of inhabitants according to the 2001 population census):